 During my last two trips I got to experience a lot and wanted to put together a guide of my favorite things to do so you know what I loved.
 Of course there are tons of things to do in the area and

-I haven’t done them all (but one day I hope to), here are my current favorites!
+I haven’t done them all (like seeing the Indian Ruins – but one day I hope to), here are my current favorites!

 Take a hot air balloon ride: